 From this point on, screenshots in this journal are taken from Valis77’s longplay of Phantasy Star, available at World of Longplays and on YouTube.
 Of course, Valis had the common sense not to go to the optional dungeon I waste much of Days 2 and 3, and all the better for doing so, even if it means I lack screenshots for them.

-After working out a snafu with the Xbox 360 save file and the game’s save state (and not the last), I set off to the peninsula cave, where I met a mysterious cloaked figure who told me that no one has gone into the “corner room” and come back alive.
+After working out a snafu with the Xbox 360 save file and the game’s save state (not the last time this would happen, either), I set off to the peninsula cave, where I met a mysterious cloaked figure who told me that no one has gone into the “corner room” and come back alive.
 As video games have taught me to trust old cloaked men in monster-infested caves with no visible means of support, I immediately walked into the corner room to find out what the deal was.
 This is how video games work.
-If someone tells you there’s something incredibly dangerous in the room to your left, you go there immediately.
+If someone tells you there’s something incredibly dangerous in the room to your left, you go there immediately!
 The “corner room” was a donut shaped room, except in the middle of one of the passageways, I stepped on a trap floor that dropped me one level down.
 A few steps from there, I fell into another one, then another one.

-[Editor: Kudos for making a room “no one returns from” where the trap doesn’t hit immediately like you’d see in a modern game.
+[Editor: Kudos for making a room “no one returns from” where the trap doesn’t hit immediately after you walk in the door like you’d see in a modern game.
 It makes it your own fault when you keep poking around.]

 Now, before I had fallen, I had noticed another hallway, which I presumed led into the dungeon without trap floors.
 Falling into trap floors left me with no means of escape (I had no Transers) and no idea where I was in the maze.
 I considered whether I should load an old save, and the game encouraged me by letting the monsters get out of hand.
 In the end, I bailed back to an old save.
 Humiliating.

-Rather than go back in, I decided to try out the other cave: the one past the Evildead, as I keep saying as though that random encounter was some kind of landmark.
-And even though it’s not the one I was supposed to be in at the time.
+Rather than go back in, I decided to try out the other cave: the one past the Evildead, which I keep saying as though that random encounter was some kind of landmark.
+And even though it’s not the cave [that I thought] I was supposed to be in at the time.
 The monsters in that cave didn’t seem much easier at first, as both caves attacked me with the oh-so-familiar groups of Werebats, but on closer observation, the northern cave was easier thanks to the non-Werebat monsters appearing in numbers.
 Oh, and the place was more straightforward, with no trap floors.
 I trudged through, and to my surprise what should I find but the cake shop!
-[Editor: Like I said, folks, I don’t know where I got my poor directions!]
+[Editor: Like I said, I don’t know where I got my poor directions!]

 The cake was a totally unreasonable 1000 mes, but I found my run through the dungeon had landed me with upwards of 1600, so I bought the damnable thing and headed back to Motavia.
 In some order or other, I went around shopping.
 I bought Hvy.
 Furs for Myou, putting his defence closer to Odin and Alis’, and at some other point during the run I bought Alis a Crc.
 (Ceramic) Sword, the best weapon for sale for her at this point in the game.
 I’m not sure Ceramic sounds like a great idea for a sword?

-Naturally, once my characters fell asleep they were attacked in their dreams by a “Saccubus” who destroyed them (Alis, at least, took two hits before she died).
+Naturally, once my characters fell asleep they were attacked in their dreams by a “Saccubus,” which destroyed them (Alis, at least, took two hits before she died).
 They woke up after that (“You had a bad dream”) and never really mentioned it again.

 We returned to Palma not long after that.
 The governor had given us a letter of introduction to “an Esper,” saying “the Esper” was in the cave of a certain name.
 The trouble is, I was positive that the cave he was talking about was the cave with the cake shop!
 Dammit!
 Assuming I or the game developers had gotten the two Palman caves mixed up at some point, I went back to the cave on the peninsula to the south – the one with the trap floors.